Wireless USB

-Wireless USB (Universal Serial Bus) was a short-range, high-bandwidth wireless radio communication protocol created by the Wireless USB Promoter Group which intended to increase the availability of general USB-based technologies.
-It was unrelated to Wi-Fi, and different from the Cypress WirelessUSB offerings.
+Wireless USB is a short-range, high-bandwidth wireless radio communication protocol version of the Universal Serial Bus (USB) created by the Wireless USB Promoter Group.
+It is unrelated to Wi-Fi and Cypress Wireless USB.
 It was maintained by the WiMedia Alliance which ceased operations in 2009.
-Wireless USB is sometimes abbreviated as "WUSB", although the USB Implementers Forum discouraged this practice and instead prefers to call the technology Certified Wireless USB to distinguish it from the competing UWB standard.

-Wireless USB was based on the (now defunct) WiMedia Alliance's Ultra-WideBand (UWB) common radio platform, which is capable of sending 480 Mbit/s at distances up to 3 m and 110 Mbit/s at up to 10 m.
-It was designed to operate in the 3.1 to 10.6 GHz frequency range, although local regulatory policies may restrict the legal operating range in some countries.
+Wireless USB is based on the WiMedia Alliance's Ultra-WideBand (UWB) common radio platform, which is capable of sending 480 Mbit/s at distances up to 3 m and 110 Mbit/s at distances up to 10 m.
+It is designed to operate in the 3.1 to 10.6 GHz frequency range, although local regulatory policies may restrict the legal operating range in some countries.

-The standard is now obsolete, and no new hardware has been produced for many years.
+The standard is now obsolete, and no new hardware has been produced for many years, although it has been adopted by Android for precise signaling.